janwilmake/x-cli/README.md

 - Allow `community_id` param for new posts in xymake api (ignored now)
 - Finish thread array logic after i see the issue
 - Alter CLI such that, (when it's been over a day, or when I use `-n`), it lets me choose a thread by typing a number based on a console.log of the threads availablle (slug + description)
-- Post 17x per day in this way.

 For waitlist: